Tarma: Republican period

 In the beginning of November, 1820, during the war of independence that took ahead general Don Jose of San Martín, the population of the city of Tarma supported the General Arenales.
 On 25 November, General Arenales reached Tarma, being welcomed with celebrations in the city.

-On 31 December 1855, Tarma officially became a province.
+During the period 1836–1839, Tarma belonged to the Northern Peru state and was the capital of the then Department of Junín.
+Later, the wealth of Cerro de Pasco influenced it to establish itself as the capital of the department, to the point that the province, which had such exceptional importance in the colony, was included within its jurisdiction.
+In 1855, José Gálvez Egúsquiza, accompanied by his wife Ángela Moreno de Gálvez, presented a project to restore Tarma's provincial status.
+On December 31 of that same year, Tarma became a province.

-During the War of the Pacific, Tarma supported the Peruvian army, and later supported the resistance commanded by Marshal Andrés Avelino Cáceres.
+During the War of the Pacific against Chile, Tarma supported the Peruvian army, and later supported the resistance commanded by Marshal Andrés Avelino Cáceres.
+The city was the location of the Battle of Tarmatambo which took place in 1882 during the War of the Pacific, which was won by Chile.

 Tarma was the birthplace of Gen. Manuel A. Odría, President of Peru between 1948 and 1956, who during his presidential term undertook important infrastructure constructions in the city, all of them in operation until today.

+On 21 June 1989, tragedy struck the town when a Peruvian Air Force DHC-5D Buffalo transport plane crashed into a mountain 30 km northwest of Tarma, killing all five crew and 57 passengers in the deadliest accident involving this type of aircraft.
+The aircraft was heavily overloaded with tropical timber, animals and civil passengers (out of a maximum capacity for 44 passengers) as it was operating a civic flight servicing inhabitants of remote and difficult-to-access locations.
+It had departed Pucallpa on a flight to Lima with an en route stop at San Ramón Airstrip when, ten minutes after taking off, the pilot reported problems maintaining altitude, as the plane could not obtain full engine power due to the overload factor.

 Geography

+Location

 The city of Tarma is located in the center of the Tarma Province; 232 kilometers east of the city of Lima, in the mountain ranges of the Andes.
 Its location is the point of nexus between the central coast (departments of Lima and Ica), the Andean provinces of the department of Junín and the Central Forest (provinces of Chanchamayo and Satipo).
 The city is situated within a fertile valley, where many important civilizations lived in the past, from pre-Inca cultures to the Inca Culture.
 Evidence can be found through archaeological remains.